Residency of Critical Care Nursing

 What You’ll Learn

 Gain specialized knowledge, skills, clinical decision making, and hands-on experience in the best interest of your critically -ill patient.
 You will also learn how to promote a healing environment and support and educate your patients’ families or designated decision-makers.

 As a new graduate registered nurse in the Residency of Critical Care Nursing, you’ll participate in:

-- Medical simulation scenarios in our patient simulation lab
+- High acuity, medical and surgical simulation scenarios in our patient simulation lab

-- Direct hire and orientation to one of the high-acuity areas at Alamance Regional Medical Center, Annie Penn Hospital, Moses H. Cone Memorial Hospital and Wesley Long Hospital
+- Hire directly to one of the critical care areas at Alamance Regional Medical Center, Annie Penn Hospital, Moses H. Cone Memorial Hospital and Wesley Long Hospital.